 Page Object Model (POM) is a design pattern used in Test Automation that creates an Object repository for Web Elements.
 It is used for exalting test maintenance and reducing code duplication.
 A Page Object is an object-oriented class that provides an interface to a page.
-The automation test uses the methods of Page Object class when they need to interact with the UI of the page.
+The automation test uses the methods of the Page Object class when they need to interact with the UI of the page.
 This page class determines the Web Elements of the web page and contains page methods that operate on the Web Elements.

 Advantages of Page Object Model